Itera/fagkveld-18.02.21-k8s/README.md

 * Use bash directly, you need to make sure you hae working installations of az, docker, kubectl, kustomize
 * Build or pull k8sdev:latest container which has all the tools preinstalled.
 Docker still needs to be installed and working beforehand

-A `secrets.ps1` file and a `secrets.sh` file will be posted when we start the fagkveld
+A `secrets.ps1` file and a `secrets.sh` file will be posted when we start the fagkveld.
+Remember to update the $NS variable before starting.

 ```
 > cat secrets.ps1